manpreet171/Procore-Upload/USER_MANUAL.md

 The Project Image Upload System allows you to easily upload images for specific projects and automatically send them to the appropriate recipients by email.
 This system helps streamline the process of sharing project images with team members and stakeholders.

 Key features include:
-- Upload multiple images for specific projects
+- Upload multiple images for specific projects with status categorization
-- Automatic email sending to project contacts
+- Automatic email sending to project contacts with status-labeled attachments
 - Project management (add, edit, delete projects)
 - Bulk import of project data
 - View and export project data
+- Persistent data storage using GitHub integration

 ## Getting Started